-Note: It is the sole responsibility of the Customer to provide the power supply and the means to isolate the supply to the charger.

-Cummins Power Generation Limited accepts no responsibility for providing the means of isolation.

-Note: The AC supply must have the correct over current and earth fault protection according to local electrical codes and regulations.
+- Note: It is the sole responsibility of the Customer to provide the power supply and the means to isolate the supply to the charger.
+Cummins Power Generation Limited accepts no responsibility for providing the means of isolation. - Note: The AC supply must have the correct over current and earth fault protection according to local electrical codes and regulations. - Note: For earthing arrangements please refer to the disclaimer at the beginning of this publication.

-3.1.13 Battery Isolator (Where Fitted)
+3.2.13 Battery Isolator (Where Fitted)